-Additional information concerning AFROTC may be obtained at www.afrotc.com and www.airforce.iastate.edu
+Additional information concerning AFROTC may be obtained at www.airforce.iastate.edu

 Army ROTC

 Grand View students may participate in the Army ROTC program at Drake University through special provisions of the Cross-Enrollment Program.
 Scholarships are available to qualified students.